naemon/naemon.github.io/documentation/developer/queryhandlers.md

 The second argument is a description, which will be printed when someone sends a help request.

-{{ site.info }}
+> [!TIP]
-It's a good idea to handle queries such as "help" and take them to mean "print me some text telling me at least the basics of how to use this query handler".
+> It's a good idea to handle queries such as "help" and take
+> them to mean "print me some text telling me at least the basics
-{{ site.end }}
+> of how to use this query handler".

-### Syntax
+## Syntax
 The query language is remarkably simple (although each handler may implement its own parsers that handle and do pretty much whatever they want).
 The first byte is magic.
 If it's an at-sign, we expect